chihyangchen/ntu-experiments/modem-utilities/README.md

 # HOW TO USE (Quectel RM500Q only)
 ## Step
 1. use get-all-modem.py to get the current modems device node
 2. dial-qmi with the specific network interface
+***
+note: copy the interface naming file, 70-persistent-net.rules into /etc/udev/rules.d/ to rename the device interface
+***

 ## modem-info.sh
 ### Description: